turbinenreiter/MicroPythonSmallSats/text/Background.md

 * __Readability and Writeability__
 The easier a program is to write and maintain, the less likely errors will happen and they will be easier to find and fix.

+For space systems, there is another criteria that is not described in the classic Programming Language Evaluation canon: determinism.
+Determinism means that the same code leads to the same program with the same results in all conditions.
+For dynamic languages like Python, determinism is not a given, due to the dynamic allocation of heap memory.
+When there is not enough memory left to allocate the necessary heap, the same program can fail when it succeed before, despite it not having changed.
+The programs success becomes depended on the availability of free memory which is in turn depended on the behavior of other programs running on the system.
+In MicroPython, this can be addressed by locking the heap, thus disallowing the program to allocate memory.
+Doing so needs special considerations as to how to write a program.
+For example, on a locked heap, any lists that are used have to be preallocated and can not be appended later.
+Also, some language primitives allocate on the heap and can not be used when it is locked.
+Work done in porting MicroPython to the LEON platform [@ESAupy] specifically addresses this by applying improvements that reduce the number of heap-allocating primitives.

-These programming language evaluation criteria allows to assess the general quality and usability of a language.
+The programming language evaluation criteria described in the above section allow to assess the general quality and usability of a language.
 Suitability for specific domains can be deducted by weighing the relative importance of the criteria, but the focus of the method is clearly on evaluating the language, not its fitness for specific tasks.
 The criteria also do not allow to objectively rank languages.
 While some, like orthogonality can at least be objectively measured, others, like syntax design, can only be subjectively assessed.
 Even for criteria that can be measured, the optimums are debatable.
 For example, to increase expressiveness, the number of primitives will be higher, thus reducing the perceived simplicity.
 The relative importance of the possibly conflicting criteria can only be subjectively defined.

 ## Project-Based Programming Language Evaluation

 Programming language evaluation criteria, like the ones described above, are based solely on characteristics inherent in a language, but the specific needs of a project are not represented.
 Therefore, in addition to the classic language evaluation, an evaluation specific to the project is needed [@howatt].
-Howatt proposed such an evaluation scheme, but it was never expanded beyond a basic description of the idea.
+Howatt proposed such an evaluation scheme, but it was never expanded beyond a basic description of the idea, which is reproduced in this section.

 The criteria for the project-based evaluation would be defined by the software developers during the specification or architectural phase of a project.
 These criteria would describe the demands of the specific project on a programming language.
 The format would include:

 * the criterion: a description of the quality to be measured
 * the importance of the criterion to the specific project